ranjitha/AppSecProjects/README.md

 ## How To Run
 1. Ensure the required libraries are installed as listed above.
 2. cd to (your) correct directory with the provided code.
+3. cd into the app directory
-3. Run run.py in the terminal and navigate to view the web app.
+4. Run run.py in the terminal and navigate to view the web app.
-4. Go to local host specified in program output using your browser (should be local host with IP address http://127.0.0.1:5000/)
+5. Go to local host specified in program output using your browser (should be local host with IP address http://127.0.0.1:5000/)

 ## Contribution
 This project was done in collaboration with Ranjitha Gurushanthappa.